ThienTheCreator/Tetris/README.md

 to deal with.

 Did rotating pieces was difficult and code is messy.
 Need to figure a way to clean up the code after.

+Having trouble adding colors to blocks because it disappears when rotate.